NCS

 Walkability and public transportation, including the tram in Bordeaux, France, make life without a car more feasible for some Americans living abroad.

-Keep in thoughts, in fact, that Europe shouldn’t be a magical, stress-free continent.
-France and each different county has its share of stresses giant and small.
+Keep in thoughts, in fact, that Europe will not be a magical, stress-free continent.
+France and each different county has its share of stresses massive and small.

 “Francophile dreamers need to remember that France is a highly developed country with its share of all of the pressure of daily and professional life,” mentioned freelance author Betty Carlson, 65, who moved to France in 1990 from Olympia, Washington.

-Of course microstressors resembling lengthy commutes, an excessive amount of electronic mail and disagreements with neighbors — to call just some — all exist in France, too, she mentioned.
+Of course microstressors comparable to lengthy commutes, an excessive amount of e mail and disagreements with neighbors — to call just some — all exist in France, too, she mentioned.

 “I’ve now been living in France for 35 years and have dealt with way more stress in France than in the US, but I think that that is just because my life has unfolded in France,” she mentioned.

-And a few of the features of French life which may be thought-about stress-free can truly feed into stress, Carlson mentioned.
+And a few of the features of French life which may be thought of enjoyable can truly feed into stress, Carlson mentioned.

 “It’s great to have an hour and a half off at lunch, or even two hours, but this break also makes for a longer work day,” she mentioned.